dolphindb/api-cplusplus/README.md

     return table;
 }
 ```
 The example above uses methods such as `getIntBuffer` to directly fetch a readable and writable buffer.
-After writing, it uses methods such as `setInt` to write the buffer back to the array.
+After writing, it use methods such as `setInt` to write the buffer back to the array.
 Methods like `setInt` check the buffer address and address of the object.
 If the addresses are the same, no data copy will occur.
-In most cases, the two addresses are identical.
-It avoids unnecessary data copy and improves performance.
+In most cases, the two addresses are identical, which avoids unnecessary data copy and improves performance.

 In the following script, we create a table object with the function `createDemoTable()`, upload it to DolphinDB with method `upload`, then assign the data of this table to the local object 'result' and print it out.